Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/cloud-based-monitoring-vpn-remote-support.md

 {% if page.platform == 'on-prem' %}
 ## How VPN Remote Support Works
-VPN Remote Support lets the Qumulo Care Team access your Qumulo cluster solely to assist you with a software update or perform diagnostics or troubleshooting on your cluster from the command line.
+VPN Remote Support lets the Qumulo Care Team access your Qumulo cluster solely to assist you with running a software update, performing diagnostics, or troubleshooting your cluster. {{site.tlsEncrypt}}

 When you install VPN keys in the `/etc/openvpn` directory, an authorized member of the Qumulo Care Team uses SSH to connect to the `ep1.qumulo.com` server and then uses SSH through a secure VPN connection to connect to your cluster (normally, this VPN connection is closed).